Château Latour-Martillac Pessac-Léognan blanc 2019 - Grand Cru Classé

 About the wine:

 Light yellow with green highlights.
 A well-defined bouquet revealing notes of citrus, white peaches, and a hint of verbena.
 Very fresh on the palate, with a touch of salinity and delicate aromatic nuances.
-A refined and elegant wine that can be enjoyed now but has good aging potential.
-Fruity and salty finish.
+A refined and elegant wine that can be enjoyed now in its youth but has good aging potential.
+Fruity and briny finish.
 Now – 2034

 1JOUR1VIN PRICE